thijsk/slide/Local_api.md

 # Slide Local API

 This documentation was shared by the manufacturer of Slide, Innovation in Motion, with the intention to help users to continue to use the Slide product in their home automation systems.
-You can find the original message here: https://innovationinmotion.nl/
+You can find the original website here: [https://innovationinmotion.nl/](https://innovationinmotion.nl/)

 ## Getting started